 What Defines “Income”

 For Medicaid eligibility purposes, any income that a Medicaid applicant receives is counted.
 To clarify, this income can come from any source.
 Examples include employment wages, alimony payments, Veteran’s benefits, pension payments, Social Security Disability Income, Social Security Income, Supplemental Security Income, IRA withdrawals, and stock dividends.
 However, when only one spouse of a married couple is applying for Medicaid, only the income of the applicant is counted.
 Said another way, the income of the non-applicant spouse is disregarded.

 For married couples, with non-applicant spouses’ with insufficient income from which to live, there is a Minimum Monthly Maintenance Needs Allowance (MMMNA).
 The MMMNA is intended to ensure non-applicant spouses do not become impoverished.
-Basically, if the non-applicant spouse, also called the community spouse or well spouse, has income under $2,057.50 / month (this figure changes each year in July), he or she is entitled to a portion of the applicant spouse’s income.
-If the well spouse has income equivalent to $2,057.50 / month or in excess of this amount, the non-applicant spouse may be entitled to a greater portion of their applicant spouse’s income if they have high shelter and utility costs.
-As of 2018, the maximum monthly maintenance needs allows is $3,090 / month (this figure changes in January of each year.)
+Basically, if the non-applicant spouse, also called the community spouse, healthy spouse, or well spouse, has income under $2,057.50 / month (this figure changes each year in July), he or she is entitled to a portion of his/her applicant spouse’s income.
+If the well spouse has income equivalent to $2,057.50 / month or in excess of this amount, the non-applicant spouse may be entitled to a greater portion of his/her applicant spouse’s income if he/she has high shelter and utility costs.
+As of 2019, the maximum monthly maintenance needs allowance is $3,160.50 / month (this figure changes in January of each year.)

-*As mentioned above, for a senior to be eligible for nursing home Medicaid, their income must be equal to or less than the cost of care in a nursing home.
-All of a senior’s income except for a small personal needs allowance must be applied towards their cost of nursing home care.
+*As mentioned above, for a senior to be eligible for nursing home Medicaid, his/her income must be equal to or less than the cost of care in a nursing home.
+All of a senior’s income except for a small personal needs allowance must be applied towards his/her cost of nursing home care.

 What Defines “Assets”